Worcester, Massachusetts: Government

 In 1983, Worcester voters again decided to change the city charter.
 This "Home Rule" charter (named for the method of adoption of the charter) is similar to Plan E, the major changes being to the structure of the council and the election of the mayor.
 The 9-member Council became 11, 6 at-large and 1 from each city district.
 The mayor is chosen by popular election, but must also run and win as an at-large councilor.
+Worcester also has an elected school committee with slightly different districts than the city council.
+The mayor of Worcester serves as the chair of both boards.